Mark Perrenoud

 • School is an uncomfortable place for some students and they deserve our extra effort to make school a better place for them.
 I have an extra interest in students that are at risk of not graduating, have learning or social difficulties, or dislike school.

 • Our schools should support students so that personal or family stressors interfere less with learning.
 Counseling services should expand beyond career and academic planning.
-Students also need to learn social, emotional regulation and coping skills as these are very related to being fully functioning and employable adults.
+Students also need to learn social, coping and emotional regulation skills as these are very related to being successful students and fully functioning and employable adults.
 Doing this does not necessarily have to result in additional staffing.

 Together, we can build on our district’s strengths and forge an even brighter future for our students.